Your search for 'Chip Miller' returned 36 results

 Chip Miller Associate Artistic Director

 Before joining Portland Center Stage, Chip held the role of artistic associate/resident director at Kansas City Repertory Theatre for seven years, where their directing credits included School Girls; Or, The African Mean Girls Play, Welcome to Fear City, Sex with Strangers, and A Raisin in the Sun.
-Beyond KCRep stages ...
+Beyond KCRep stages, directing ...

 Congratulations to Chip Miller in their new role as Associate Artistic Director of Portland Center Stage at The Armory!

 An iconic story of freedom, justice, and salvation from the Pulitzer Prize-winning author of Fences.
 Pittsburgh, 1904: Amidst boiling racial tensions, Citizen Barlow arrives at the home of Aunt Ester, a 285-year-old healer, who helps him seek redemption from a mistake that’s cost another man his life.
-She sends Citizen on a powerful, mystical journey to the City of Bones in the middle of the Atlantic Ocean — where he must understand the past in order to forge his own future.
+Aunt Ester sends Citizen on a powerful, mystical journey to the City of Bones in the middle of the Atlantic Ocean — where he must understand the past in order to forge his own future.

 A World Premiere!
 A BEAUTIFUL, HUMOR-FILLED EXCAVATION OF OUR SHARED HISTORY.
 When a hip hop lovin' uncle obsessed with Ancestry.com starts digging into the past, an interracial couple finds that they have a lot more (and a lot less) in common than they thought.
 Filled with comedy, wit, and dance, this singular American story is about learning to live and love in a present that's overpopulated with ghosts.

 Don’t miss this sensational, iconic musical hot off its 25th Anniversary!
 Rent took Broadway by storm with its deeply resonant look at a deadly virus, financial precarity, and love as a radical act.
-As a group of young artists fight for justice and visibility during the AIDS crisis, they revel in the beautiful bonds of friendship and chosen family.
+As a group of young artists fights for justice and visibility during the AIDS crisis, they revel in the beautiful bonds of friendship and chosen family.
 With its profound message of joy and hope in the face of uncertainty, this timeless musical reminds us to measure our lives with the only thing that truly matters — love.